Sri Lankan rupee edges up as tight liquidity prompts dollar sales

-COLOMBO, Sept 30 (Reuters) - The Sri Lankan rupee ended slightly firmer on Friday, after four straight sessions of losses, as tight rupee liquidity triggered dollar sales by some banks, dealers said.
+COLOMBO, Sept 30 (Reuters) - The Sri Lankan rupee traded slightly firmer on Friday, after four straight sessions of losses, as tight rupee liquidity triggered dollar sales by some banks, dealers said.

-"A few banks sold dollars due to tight rupee liquidity following yesterday's bond auction," a currency dealer said asking not to be named.
+"A few banks are selling dollars due tight rupee liquidity following yesterday's bond auction," a currency dealer said asking not to be named.

-Sri Lanka's central bank said it accepted 55 billion rupees ($374.58 million) at 8.50 percent at its reverse repo auction held on Friday, through which it absorbs liquidity from the banking system.
+Sri Lanka's central bank will conduct a reverse repo auction for 55 billion rupees ($374.58 million) on Friday, through which it absorbs liquidity from the banking system.

 The central bank's decision on Wednesday to hold key monetary policy rates steady suggested that policy makers were keen to support a slowing economy even as they kept a tight leash on rampant credit growth, analysts said.